Monday, March 9, 2015

 The Winchester House was a beauty by day and a sinister, eerie, creepy place to be after dark.

-We walked back to the Museum where Lora purchased a rainbow sucker for Meadow.
+We walked back to the museum, where Lora purchased a rainbow sucker for Meadow.

-Meadow had a sticky all over her face.
+Meadow had stickystuff all over her face.

-If you insert seventy-five cents she will tell you the future but forget playing poker with her.
+If you insert seventy-five cents, she will tell you the future, but forget playing poker with her.

-We rode back to the RMH for supper, they had prepared beef stew, potato soup, bread, and a large salad.
+We rode back to the RMH for supper; they had prepared beef stew, potato soup, bread, and a large salad.

 After supper, many of the families sat around talking.